-Earlier this year, I built this Walk In Garden with raised beds so that I could comfortably garden without hurting my back or knees.
+Earlier this year, I built this Walk In Garden With Raised Beds Video so that I could comfortably garden without hurting my back or knees.
 I left the center bare with the intention of building a different version of raised garden beds.
 This is so I can still be above the rock, which my land is on.
 But also be low enough to the ground so I can plant taller items like corn or raspberries.

 In this video, I’m going to be showing you exactly how I built these center beds.
 This project is very easy so if a garden is on your list of projects, I recommend trying to tackle it.